imandra-ai/cme-mdp/README.md

 }
 ```
 In the XML schema, the declaration of all the necessary simple and complex
-types is folowed by the declaration of various messages.
+types is followed by the declaration of various messages.
 Each message contains
 a block of fields that are always present in the message, followed by a number
 of variable-sized groups.
 Each group is stored as a sequence of repeated
 blocks, with each block containing the same fixed number of fields.